Ph.D. Agriculture: Admission 2025, Syllabus, Eligibility, Subjects, Colleges, Careers

 10–16 LPA

-Does a Ph.D in Agriculture helps in gaining positions in the area of policy, research and government?
+Does a Ph.D Agriculture help in gaining positions in the area of policy, research, and government?

 Absolutely.
-Ph.D. in Agriculture gives an opportunity of high level positions in agricultural policy formulation, ICAR, agricultural universities, international research provisions, and government advisory committees.
-It will empower students to be experts in the subject matter, capable of providing national food security, rural development, and climate-resistant farming practice.
-Such a qualification is required in academic positions and positions of senior scientists in state and central government research establishments.
+Ph.D. in Agriculture gives an opportunity for high-level positions in agricultural policy formulation, ICAR, agricultural universities, international research provisions, and government advisory committees.
+It will empower students to be experts in the subject matter, capable of providing national food security, rural development, and climate-resistant farming practices.

 Is there field work and practical exposure with a Ph.D in Agriculture?